FEATUREDInfectious DiseasesSexually Transmitted Diseases - STDs

 SUMMARY

-Sexually transmitted diseases are caused by a variety of pathogens, and present with different symptoms; from mile one to severe diseases.
+Sexually transmitted diseases are caused by a variety of pathogens.
+They present with different symptoms.
+These can range from mild to severe diseases.
 Some may end into death.
-If you suspect to be exposed to infection, you have to do testing to reach a correct diagnosis of the infection as early as possible and start treatment as soon as possible.
+If you suspect to be exposed to infection, you need to test immediately.
+Early diagnosis allows for timely treatment.

 SOURCES: